TonyDi/Magisk-Contact-HQ/README.md

 # Contact HQ
 The "Contact HQ" dialer needs system permissions to record phone calls.

-After installation, you can update the application from "Google Play".
+After module installation, you can update the application from "Google Play".
 In the app settings, use the "HE AAC" or "AAC" recording mode.
 Reboot.